Skip to main content

 The bottom line

-Pulmonary rehab is an evidence-based treatment for COPD (and some other chronic lung diseases).
+Pulmonary rehab (PR) is an evidence-based treatment for chronic obstructive pulmonary disease (COPD) and some other chronic lung diseases.
 PR improves lung function and exercise endurance.
 This, in turn, improves quality of life and reduces symptoms.
 You have to put in the commitment and the work, but, for many people, the results are worth it.
-Medicare and insurance coverage is good, although not everyone has a nearby PR program available to them.
+PR is typically covered by Medicare and insurance, although not everyone has a nearby PR program available to them.

 why trust our exports reliability shield